 Future of AI in Additive Manufacturing

-Leila Ladani, Professor and Director • The Polytechnic School
+Leila Ladani, Professor and Director • Arizona State University, Ira A. Fulton Schools of Engineering

 Additive Manufacturing (AM) is a disruptive technology that can be effectively used in critical situation, such as the recent COVID 19 pandemic.
 Manufacturing automation and smart manufacturing was a leap that helped with shortening many processes and reducing the need for man-power in running machine and manufacturing processes.
 AI is the next leap that will take us to the next levels of advancement and will put US ahead of other industrial countries.